mspbannister/ud120-projects/final_project/P5_submission.md

 RF: Accuracy: 0.84271, Precision: 0.40578, Recall: 0.21750
 ```

-Based on these results, I decided to use DT in my final analysis, as it provided the most balanced performance between evaluation metrics (and achieved the minimum recall of 0.3 specified in the project brief).
+Based on these results, I decided to use DT in my final analysis, as it provided the most balanced performance between evaluation metrics and achieved the minimum recall of 0.3 (as specified in the project brief).
 The final parameter settings were as follows:

 ```
 max_features=2,